deepkhurana1999/lekhanai/README.md

-# Lekhana AI
+# lekhanai

-Lekhana AI is a open-source transcriber, using whisper.cpp.
+LekhanAI is a open-source transcriber, using whisper.cpp.

 ## Project Structure